 Apply for Graduation:

-Summer 2018: On-line graduation applications will be accepted between May 21 and July 20, 2018 for summer graduates.
-Diplomas will be available in late August.
+Fall 2018: On-line graduation applications will be accepted between August 20 and December 7, 2018.
+Diplomas will be available in late January.

 A student may submit a special request to to have a diploma mailed to them should circumstance prevent them from coming to campus to pick it up in person.